momentphp/docs/web/README.md

 - [mbstring][mbstring]
 - [intl][intl]

-Here is step-by-step guide on how to install framework locally using [XAMPP][XAMPP] on Windows:
+Here is step-by-step guide on how to setup framework locally using [XAMPP][XAMPP] on Windows:

 - create project folder: `C:\xampp\htdocs\moment`
 - within project folder issue following command (this will install app skeleton and all dependencies):